Free shipping in Germany over 75

 Delicious sprout mixes for a healthy everyday life! 🌱

-With the exclusive mixes from Keimgrün you can easily integrate the extra portion of vitamins into your diet.
-THIS is how diversity works!
+With Keimgrün 's exclusive mixes, you can easily integrate an extra dose of vitamins into your diet.
+That's diversity at its best!